jaimekinsley/promises/README.md

-Here's some sample text that can be read.
+Here's some Sample text that I can read.